How we inspect and prosecute

 We inspect businesses that are licensed and investigate those who operate without a licence or where there are allegations of worker exploitation.

-All new applicants are inspected by a GLA officer to make sure they meet the licensing standards.
+All new applicants are inspected by a GLAA officer to make sure they meet the licensing standards.
 Licence holders may also have a compliance inspection as part of a random check or following a risk assessment.

 We investigate any circumstances where there is a risk of worker exploitation or other illegal activity by gathering intelligence, conducting unannounced inspections and working with other government departments and enforcement agencies.